ParkerMc/BoE/README.md

 To run the server in the development environment run `make run`.

 #### Docker Database:
-The make file includes a docker mongo database if you already have a database hosted on your computer you can use that instead.
+The make file includes a docker mongo database.
+If you already have a database hosted on your computer, you can use that instead.
 To start the database run `start-database`.
 To stop it run `stop-database`.